 Settlement professionals and refugee sponsors are natural allies with a common goal: providing the best possible support for a newly arrived refugee.
-But these allies often struggle with communication and clarity, making collaboration a challenge.
+But these allies sometimes struggle with communication and clarity, making collaboration a challenge.
+This was the gap Allies for Refugee Integration (ARI) was designed to address.

-Allies in Refugee Integration (ARI) is an IRCC-funded project that aims to increase and strengthen collaboration between settlement service providers and refugee sponsorship groups in Ontario, and ultimately improve settlement outcomes of privately sponsored refugees.
+Led by project partners OCASI and Refugee 613 from 2018-2021, ARI aimed to increase and strengthen collaboration between settlement service providers and refugee sponsorship groups in Ontario.
+Funded by Immigration, Refugees and Citizenship Canada (IRCC) through Service Delivery Improvement, ARI aimed to innovate and test different models to ultimately improve settlement outcomes of privately sponsored refugees.